mcgsoftware/2018-demo/doc/google-cloud.md

 $ docker push gcr.io/royal-2018-demo/profile-svc:1.0

 // Install into GKE
-$ kubectl run profile-svc --image gcr.io/royal-2018-demo/profile-svc:1.0 --port 8080
+$ kubectl run profile-svc --image gcr.io/royal-2018-demo/profile-svc:1.0 --port 8082

 // Verify it installed
-$ kubectl get pos
+$ kubectl get pods

-// Create a kubernetes service to expose our service on port 8086, mapping from service's port 8082:
+// Create a kubernetes service to expose our service on port 80, mapping from service's port 8082:
 $ kubectl expose deployment profile-svc --type LoadBalancer --port 80 --target-port 8082

 // verify service creation worked.
 You should see external ip when it's ready to use